-The City of Vernon is reminding everyone to take care of each other on our roads as the days get darker and the risk of being struck by a vehicle increases.
+The City of Vernon is reminding everyone to take care of each other on our roads as the days get darker and we enter the time of the year when collisions with people walking and cycling are more common.

 Tips for Everyone

-Drivers should keep their heads up for people walking and riding bikes at all times, especially near bike lanes or pathways, downtown, and even more so in low light.
-Check both ways before you turn across a bike lane or move through an intersection.
-People may need to walk or bike further from the curb to avoid puddles or debris, so give them extra space when you need to pass them.
+Drivers should keep their heads up for people walking and riding bikes or e-scooters at all times, especially near bike lanes or pathways, downtown, and even more so in low light.
+Take a moment to check for cyclists before you open your car door, especially on busy downtown streets.

 Wearing bright or reflective clothing while you walk will make you more visible.
 Don’t forget Fido – reflectors or lights on their collar will help keep your four-legged friends safe.
 It’s best to walk facing traffic when you are on a street with no sidewalks.